-Ruger is excited to offer you an opportunity to bid on and acquire rare, unusual, discontinued, or one-of-a-kind Ruger firearms and accessories.
-All items are available to qualified buyers as part of a "no reserve" auction subject, of course, to applicable laws.
+Ruger is excited to offer you an opportunity to bid on and acquire rare, unusual, discontinued, or one-of-a-kind Ruger® firearms and accessories.
+All items are available to qualified buyers as part of a "no reserve" auction, subject to applicable laws.

 We have for auction a .22 Long Rifle caliber New Model Single-Six® Bisley™ revolver.
 Ruger's records reflect this revolver was test fired November 1, 1993.
 The Ruger Bisley Single-Action revolvers were introduced as "NEW" in the 1986 Ruger Firearms Catalog.
 This revolver has never been sold or fired beyond normal testing during manufacture.
 Some features of this revolver include a blued finish; 6-1/2-inch barrel; a low hammer profile smoothly curved with a wide spur and deep checkering; and a longer, full-shape grip frame featuring American walnut grips with silver-colored Ruger "SR" Eagle logo medallions.
 Other features include a 6-round capacity .22 Long Rifle, non-fluted cylinder with a roll-engraved scene.
 It has a blade front sight, and dovetail rear sight adjustable for windage only.
 The revolver has been stored in a black plastic handgun case along with an appropriate instruction manual, marketing materials, and locking device.